TUDelft-books/FAIR4TU_Submission_Help/book/software_deposit_features/intro.md

 - [Open File Formats](/submission_workflow/supported_file_formats)
 - [Documentation and README files](/submission_workflow/data_curation.md#Metadata-Review-Process-Checklist)

-Before uploading, you should also check their [institutional research software policies](/introduction/institutional_requirements) to ensure compliance with any specific guidelines or requirements related to software sharing and documentation.
+Prior to uploading your software and code, be sure to check your [institution's research software policies](/introduction/institutional_requirements) to ensure compliance with any specific guidelines or requirements related to software sharing and documentation.